*This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases. Please see my disclosure for details*.

 - Before you serve your tart, sprinkle it with pistachios and dust with powdered sugar, and enjoy!!

-Freeze your crust.
-While you’re mixing up your filling, place your graham cracker crust in the freezer for about 10 minutes.
-This helps the butter in the crust to solidify and firms it up to be the perfect vessel for this cannoli tart!
+Easy!
+While you’re mixing up your filling, just place your graham cracker crust in the freezer for about 10 minutes.
+This helps the butter in the crust to solidify and firms it up to be the perfect vessel for this cannoli pie!
+Then, once your cannoli pie is in the fridge chilling, the crust will solidify even further and it’ll soon be ready to serve and delicious!

 Equipment you may need